“Every human story is one of courage, and determination and has a lesson for us.”

 Do you think there is gender inequality in Seychelles?
 What’s your opinion about gender inequality?

-I believe that a lot has been done to empower women in Seychelles especially in the Public service, tourism industry, and women have freely developed their entrepreneurship skills and have become successful business leaders.
+I believe that a lot has been done to empower women in Seychelles, especially in the Public service, and tourism industry, and women have freely developed their entrepreneurship skills and have become successful business leaders.
 Seychelles does not have the same issues as mainland Africa in terms of land ownership, access to development funds and so on.
-To some extent, we can say that both men and women have equal opportunities, but we still have some sectors where we see that men are predominant especially in politics.
+To some extent, we can say that both men and women have equal opportunities, but we still have some sectors where we see that men are predominant, especially in politics.
 In the judiciary, we see a lot of women and we even had our first woman Chief Justice.
-We hear a lot of talk about empowering women, and there are concerns that we should be careful not to leave our young men and boys behind as already we are living in a matriarchal society.
+We hear a lot of talk about empowering women, and there are concerns that we should be careful not to leave our young men and boys behind as we are already living in a matriarchal society.
 I was surprised to learn recently that we do not have a single organization for men that is currently active and running.
 Maybe the inequality is now on the side of men, and women need to encourage them!

 We see, read and hear a lot about women being disrespected by men, as a mother to three boys, what kind of lessons have you instilled in them?